nickwinbritto/Parallex_Effect/README.md

 Welcome to ORB – a dynamic online experience crafted with the perfect blend of HTML, CSS, and JavaScript magic.
 Our digital realm is not just a website; it's an immersive journey designed to captivate and engage.

-## 🎡 Features

-- Dive into a world where visuals come alive with the mesmerizing parallax effect, adding depth and dimension to every scroll.
-As you navigate through the pages, witness a seamless transition that goes beyond the ordinary, creating an unforgettable user experience.

-- Say goodbye to clutter and hello to simplicity with our "Hide Navbar on Scroll Down, Show on Scroll Up" feature.
-Your content takes center stage as the navigation gracefully disappears when you need the space and reappears when you're ready to explore more.
-It's a user-friendly touch that enhances your interaction with the site.

-- But that's not all – hover over elements, and watch them come to life with our carefully curated hover effects.
-Whether it's images, buttons, or text, each interaction is thoughtfully designed to provide an intuitive and visually pleasing encounter.

 ## 🌅 Sample Images
 **Home(Without Hover)**